 Due to economic transformation in the early 1990s, Poland’s emissions fell from 475 MtCO₂e/yr in 1990 to 396 MtCO₂e/yr in 2000.
-Afterwards they remained relatively steady with emissions in 2018 even slightly above the 2000 levels.
-Between 1990 and 2019, Poland’s emissions fell by 17%, much below the EU’s emissions reduction by almost 26%, with the bulk of reductions taking place prior to 2000.
+Afterwards they remained steady with emissions in 2018 slightly above the 2000 levels.
+Between 1990 and 2019, Poland’s emissions fell by 17%, much less than the overall drop in the EU’s emissions of almost 26%, with the bulk of reductions taking place prior to 2000.

-In 2019, Poland’s power sector (with heat generation) was responsible for almost 38% of Poland’s GHGs emissions and 40% of the CO₂ emissions.
-This is significantly above the EU’s average at around a quarter of all emissions.
-While emissions from transport constituted a much smaller share of 17%, there is a continued upward trend of the emissions from this sector, which has already tripled from 1990 emission levels.
+In 2018, Poland’s power sector (with accompanied heat generation) was responsible for almost 40% of the country’s GHG emissions.
+While emissions from transport constituted a much smaller share of 16%, there is a continued upward trend in the emissions from this sector, which has already tripled from the 1990 emission levels.

-Implementation of current policies will result in emissions increasing by 3% in the 2020s, mainly driven by the transport sector, with emissions from the power sector remaining at the same levels.
+Implementation of current policies will result in emissions increasing by 3% in the 2020s from 2019 levels, mainly driven by the transport sector, with emissions from the power sector remaining stagnant.